 The Corporation expects that issues related to existing environmental concern will be addressed as part of the currently ongoing permitting process for future mining operations.
-For the past two years, The Corporation's subsidiary, Midas Gold Idaho, Inc. has been working with regulators to develop a framework under CERCLA to address historical legacy impacts at the site.
-MGII is proposing some cleanup actions that, upon approval, could take place as early as this year that are designed to immediately improve water quality in a number of areas on the site while longer-term actions are being evaluated through the NEPA process.
-Such early actions would take place under a voluntary administrative order on consent ("AOC") under CERCLA that would afford legal certainty for MGII in performing any approved actions.
+Over the past two and a half years, the Corporation's subsidiary, Midas Gold Idaho, Inc., has been working with regulators to develop a framework under CERCLA to address historical legacy impacts at the site.
+Midas Gold Idaho, Inc. is proposing early cleanup actions that, upon approval, could begin taking place as early as this year that are designed to immediately improve water quality in a number of areas on the site while longer-term actions are being evaluated through the NEPA process.
+Such early actions would take place under a voluntary administrative order on consent ("AOC") under CERCLA that would afford legal certainty for Midas Gold Idaho, Inc. in performing any approved actions by the federal government.
 Pursuant to a process that was agreed to late last year, drafts of the AOC and work plans for such early actions are currently under review by the Environmental Protection Agency ("EPA"), Idaho Department of Environmental Quality ("IDEQ"), Shoshone-Bannock Tribes, and USFS.
-An ancillary outcome of the AOC would be the opportunity to request the court for a stay, or to dismiss, the Clean Water Act litigation (see news release dated December 4, 2019).
+An ancillary outcome of the AOC would be the opportunity to request the court for a stay, and/or to dismiss, the Clean Water Act litigation (see news release dated December 4, 2019).
 Under CERCLA and case law precedent, a Federal court has no jurisdiction over a pending Clean Water Act case where an AOC addresses both the same site and the same goals of the pending lawsuit.
-Midas Gold continues to believe that the optimum solution for the site is for all stakeholders to work together to implement the comprehensive and permanent reclamation and restoration of the numerous legacy issues around the site, funded through cash flow from the redevelopment of the site as a modern mining operation.
-These early actions offer a concrete example of what such collaborative discussions can yield.
+Midas Gold Idaho, Inc. believes that the optimum solution for the site is for all stakeholders to work together to implement the comprehensive and permanent reclamation and restoration of the numerous legacy issues around the site, funded through cash flow from the redevelopment of the site as a modern mining operation.
+The proposed early actions by the Corporation and subsidiaries presently under review offer a concrete example of what such collaborative discussions can yield.